QwertGold/Oauth2example/README.md

 # Oauth2example
-Spring Oauth2 example
+Example of the Oauth authentication server.

-<h3>This example is not complete yet!</h3>
+Warning: example is not complete yet!

-I just needed a place to check it in.
+Implicit flow example is: complete

+Authorization Code grant example: need to implement call to /oauth/token with basic auth Resource server